 Aesop (c.
 620–564 BCE) was an ancient Greek fabulist, or storyteller, credited with a number of fables now collectively known as Aesop’s Fables.
-Although his existence remains uncertain and no writings by him survive, numerous tales credited to him were gathered across the centuries and in many languages in a storytelling tradition that continues to this day.
-Many of the tales are characterized by animals and inanimate objects that speak, solve problems and generally have human characteristics.
+His existence remains uncertain, with many historians arguing that Aesops is most likely not a real person.
+No writings by him survive, eventhough numerous tales were gathered across the centuries and in many languages in a storytelling tradition that continues to this day and are credited to him.
+Many of the tales are characterized by animals and inanimate objects that speak, solve problems, and generally have human characteristics.

-Scattered details of Aesop’s life can be found in ancient sources, including Aristotle, Herodotus, and Plutarch.
-The earliest Greek sources, including Aristotle, indicate that Aesop was born around 620 BC in Thrace at a site on the Black Sea coast which would later become the city Mesembria.
+Some details of Aesop’s life can be found in ancient sources, including Aristotle, Herodotus, and Plutarch.
+The earliest Greek sources, including Aristotle, claim that Aesop was born around 620 BC in Thrace at a site on the Black Sea coast.

 The fables attributed to Aesop are numerous and are all listed here: Aesop’s Fables